 MRI Share Type: Building-Level vs Floor-Level Allocation Explained

-The Share Type field in MRI Software may be the single most consequential configuration choice in CAM setup — and it's frequently set incorrectly at initial property entry, then never revisited.
+The Share Type field in MRI Software may be the single most consequential configuration choice in CAM setup.
+It is frequently set incorrectly at initial property entry and never revisited.
 When it's wrong, every tenant on that lease pays the wrong amount, year after year, until a lease audit surfaces the error.

 What Share Type Controls